osaxon/fragile-scrum/README.md

 # Long Habit

 Long Habit is a simple CRUD application for tracking long-term habits and recurring tasks.
-It is a production-ready full-stack project built using Pocketbase and React.
-This is a comprehensive example of integrating Pocketbase into a larger Go project and combining it with a modern React frontend using best practices.
+It is a production-ready full-stack project built using PocketBase and React.
+This is a comprehensive example of integrating PocketBase into a larger Go project and combining it with a modern React frontend using best practices.
 The application is very simple and can be used as a template for starting new projects.
 Most of the boilerplate setup has been taken care of and common issues have been identified and fixed.

 Try the live version: https://longhabit.com

 ## ✨ Key Features

 ### Backend Architecture
-- Ready for Pocketbase 0.23.
-All the functionality is working with Pocketbase v0.23-rc14
+- Ready for PocketBase 0.23.
+All the functionality is working with PocketBase v0.23-rc14
 - Single-binary build.
 Uses Go's "embed" package to embed a React front-end as a file system inside the compiled binary.
-- Pocketbase is installed as a Go package and used as a framework.
+- PocketBase is installed as a Go package and used as a framework.
 The project makes use of many extension features including:
   - Custom hooks and middleware
   - Route binding
   - Database operations